It's a New Day in Public Health.

 force line break in cascade

-FDOH is comprised of a state health office (central office) in Tallahassee, with statewide responsibilities; Florida’s 67 County Health Departments (CHDs); 22 Children’s Medical Services (CMS) area offices; 12 Medical Quality Assurance (MQA) regional offices; nine Disability Determinations regional offices; and three public health laboratories.
 Facilities for the 67 CHDs are provided through partnerships with local county governments.
-These 67 CHDs have a total of 255 sites throughout the state, providing a variety of services, and ranging from small to large in location size.
+These county health departments have a total of 255 sites throughout the state, providing a variety of services, and ranging from small to large in location size.

-FDOH is accountable to the state legislature, the Executive Office of the Governor, all residents and visitors in the state, and the federal government.
-FDOH is responsive to priorities identified by the Governor and the legislature in determining services, associated funding, and delivery mechanisms.
-Annually, the state legislature passes a budget, approved by the Governor, and creates or amends laws that direct FDOH’s actions.
+DOH is accountable to the Florida Legislature, the Executive Office of the Governor, all residents and visitors in the state, and the federal government.
+We are responsive to priorities identified by the Governor and Legislature in determining services, associated funding, and delivery mechanisms.

 Florida Health is the brand name of the Florida Department of Health